 Before applying for a license, candidates have to pass the CPA exam, as well as a professional ethics examination.
-One year of accounting work experience, or five years of accounting teaching experience at college level, is also required for licensure.
+One year of accounting work experience, or five years of accounting teaching experience at the college level, is also required for licensure.

 How Much do You Get Paid in South Carolina?

 However, prospective South Carolina accountants need to take into account the great variability in pay inherent to this profession: accountants holding official certifications such as CPA and extensive experience can earn over 100% more than their entry-level counterparts.
-In South Carolina, the lowest paid percentile of accountants earns just over $33,000 on average, while the highest paid professionals secure close to $100,000 per annum.
+In South Carolina, the lowest-paid percentile of accountants earns just over $33,000 on average, while the highest-paid professionals secure close to $100,000 per annum.